textpattern/textpattern.github.io/faqs/managing_clean_urls.md

 </li>
 <li>
-Upload the file to your Web root, and run it in your browser (type the URL to the file in the browser address bar and hit *Enter*).
+Upload the file to your web root, and run it in your browser (type the URL to the file in the browser address bar and hit *Enter*).

 </li>